jkopa/jkopa/README.md

 ### Hi there 👋🏻

 # About me
-I am Jaroslaw Kopaczewski, a <b>CompSci undergrad in the UK.
+I am Jaroslaw Kopaczewski, a CompSci undergrad in the UK.
 I like to develop fast native applications

 🌱 &nbsp;&nbsp;I’m currently learning - C/C++, Vulkan, native win32 app development.